 If you had asked me before I read The Hastur Cycle, I would have told you Lovecraft was a bad writer.
 A creative one, no doubt, but on the level of prose style, sloppy, with forgettable, one-note characters who exist only as vessels for fantastical visions and nihilistic philosophy.
 Reading “The Whisperer in Darkness” alongside the rest of The Hastur Cycle, however, I realized I give Lovecraft too little credit.
-It stands head-and-shoulders above everything else in the book!
+It stands head and shoulders above everything else in the book!
 Like Machen, the power in Lovecraft’s writing stems from conviction.
-Lovecraft did not believe that Cthulhu or, in this case, the Outer Ones existed in reality, but he did believe in the nihilistic philosophy that the monsters represented.
+Lovecraft did not believe that Cthulhu or, in this case, the Outer Ones existed in reality, but he did believe in the nihilistic philosophy (and, alas, hideous racism) that the monsters represented.

 “Documents in the Case of Elizabeth Akeley,” “The Mine on Yuggoth,” and “Planetfall on Yuggoth” are all sequels to “The Whisperer in Darkness.”
 At this point, the reader has firmly left the mythos of the King in Yellow and firmly entered into the mythos of Yuggoth, what those interdimensional aliens call Pluto.
 The first of these three tales is the best, hopping from 1930 to 1979.
 Elizabeth Akeley is the granddaughter of Henry Akeley and head of the Spiritual Light Brotherhood, a Christian cult that, amazingly, has nothing to do with the Outer Ones, Hastur, or Cthulhu.
 Her grandfather returns from his journey through the cosmos, and he and his alien friends coerce/trick Elizabeth and her boyfriend into having their brains removed so that Henry and his extraterrestrial lover can steal their bodies.
 A terrifying idea, to be sure, and a logical extension of the brain-removal technology Lovecraft introduced in his story.
 Strangely, this plot is mediated chiefly through an undercover FBI agent who has infiltrated the Spiritual Light Brotherhood.
 There are a lot of other weird details, like how one of the Akeley clan’s ancestors was named Beelzebub Akeley (206).
 I know people throw around a lot Biblical names, but that is like being named “Satan Akeley.”
 Perhaps it suggests their lineage was cursed from the day they arrived in North America.